sharetribe/ftw-daily/docs/search-filters.md

 - declare a prop with the same name that you added the filter config to `secondaryFilters`
 - resolve the filters initial value with `initialValue` and `initialValues` methods
-- use the `SelectSingleFilterPlain` and `SelectMultipleFilterPlain` components inside the `<div className={css.filtersWrapper}>` element to render the filters
+- use the `SelectSingleFilter` and `SelectMultipleFilter` components inside the `<div className={css.filtersWrapper}>` element to render the filters.

 ### Mobile filters

 ![Mobile filters](./assets/search-filters/mobile-filters.png)

-The mobile view uses the same `SelectSingleFilterPlain` and `SelectMultipleFilterPlain` components as the filter panel.
+The mobile view uses the same `SelectSingleFilter` and `SelectMultipleFilter` components as the filter panel.
 In this case the filter components are declared in `SearchFiltersMobile`.
 The following steps are required to add a mobile filter:

 - declare a prop with the same name that you added the filter config to `primaryFilters` or `secondaryFilters`
 - resolve the filters initial value with `initialValue` and `initialValues` methods
-- use the `SelectSingleFilterPlain` and `SelectMultipleFilterPlain` components inside the `<div className={css.filtersWrapper}>` element to render the filters
+- use the `SelectSingleFilter` and `SelectMultipleFilter` components inside the `<div className={css.filtersWrapper}>` element to render the filters.

+## Creating your own filter types

+If you are creating new filter types note that we are using two different types of components: popup and plain.
+Popup components are rendered as primary dropdowns in the search view in `SearchFilters`.
+Plain components are used with `SearchFiltersMobile` and `SearchFiltersPanel`. `SearchFiltersPanel` opens sacondary filters in a distinct panel in order to fit additional filters to the desktop search view.

+To make creating new filters easier, there are two generic components: `FilterPoup` and `FilterPlain`.
+These components expect that you give form fields as child component.
+Check `SelectMultipleFilter` to see how these components work.